 We call ourselves kin’d & kin’d, a composite eco-poet who leads poetry courses and writes collaboratively.
 We are hosting a short series of free events for ONCA – field fairing – in which we investigate and celebrate diverse views and thinking about ways of making eco-poetry.

-After the brilliant readings and discussion with our first two poets, Merrie Joy Williams and Jason Allen-Paisant, we now introduce our third event, in which we take the elements as a starting point and look at four poems concerned with earth, water, air and fire by poets from diverse communities across the world, whilst exploring the notion of indigeneity in relation to the elemental.
+After the brilliant readings and discussion with our first two poets, Merrie Joy Williams and Jason Allen-Paisant, we now introduce our third event, a workshop in which we take the elements as a starting point and look at four poems concerned with earth, water, air and fire by poets from diverse communities across the world, whilst exploring the notion of indigeneity in relation to the elemental.
 You can register via Eventbrite here.

 In our earlier blog posts, we attempted to define the term eco-poetry in the light of the increasing awareness of the roots of extractivism, and the need to explore ways of realigning our relationship with the non-human that are based in social justice.